 The plugin adds the new menu command Text Editor to the FileMenu group on the main menu:

 Clicking this command causes IntelliJ IDEA to display the Sample Text File Editor panel you can use to view or modify text files.
-Alternatively, you can display this panel by pressing Ctrl + F10.
+Alternatively, you can display this panel by pressing

 The Sample Text File Editor panel is similar to the following screen: